Health

 BMI = [Weight (lb) ÷ Height (in)²] × 703

-The Standard BMI Categories
+The Standard Categories (and One Important Exception)

 CategoryBMI Range